-In the 10 years they existed, though, The Clash absorbed everything around them and more.
+In the 10 years they existed, The Clash absorbed everything around them and more.
 Over six albums — yes, we’ll begrudgingly count 1985’s abysmal Cut the Crap — the UK outfit tinkered with punk, reggae, dub, funk, and rockabilly.
-And about 96% of the time they were successful in each of their reinventions, a hallmark that crowned them “The Only Band That Matters.”
-Even today, over 25 years after they packed it up, they continue to influence a handful of scenes and genres.
+And about 96% of the time they were successful in their reinventions, a hallmark that crowned them “The Only Band That Matters.”
+Even today, more than 30 years after they packed it up, they continue to influence a handful of scenes and genres.

-This week’s release of their new career-spanning boxset, Sound System, has us revisiting everything from 1978’s oft-forgotten Give ‘Em Enough Rope to 1982’s addicting Combat Rock.
-In light of this brief nostalgic spell, we rounded up what we feel are The Clash’s 20 essential tracks from their catalogue and even ranked ’em.
-It may have been the hardest thing we’ve ever had to decide on.
+This week’s 40th anniversary of the band’s self-titled debut has us revisiting everything from 1978’s oft-forgotten Give ‘Em Enough Rope to 1982’s addicting Combat Rock.
+In light of this brief nostalgic spell, we rounded up what we feel are The Clash’s 20 most essential tracks and even ranked ’em.
+Sound simple?
+Oh, if only.